rocketacademy/sarah-classic/course-logistics/course-methodology/course-components.md

 # 🧩 Course Components

-SWE Fundamentals applies a flipped classroom model that consists of 2 components: **self-learning** and **live classes**.
+Sarah Classic Coding Fundamentals applies a flipped classroom model that consists of 2 components: **self-learning** and **live classes**.

-### Self-Learning
+## Self-Learning

 The goal of self-learning is for students to learn concepts **before** class, such that class time can be spent discussing those concepts. **Self-learning is mandatory**, and will consist of videos and exercises listed under the Pre-Class header.

-### **Live Classes**
+## **Live Classes**

-The objective of live classes is to enable students to gain a better understanding of the concepts learnt during self-learning through instructor facilitated discussion and pair-programming exercises.
+The objective of live classes is to enable students to gain a better understanding of the concepts learnt during self-learning through instructor facilitated discussion.

-**Live classes are mandatory.** They will be held over Zoom.
+Live classes will be held online over Zoom.

-There will be 1 pre-course briefing and 12 classes in total.
-Each section will have their own Zoom room to meet for live classes.
+Generally, each session is divided into 2 parts:

-Live classes will generally follow this outline:
+- Q&A

-1. 30 minutes for students to explain and review concepts with the section
+- Pair Programming

-2. 85 minutes of pair programming on in-class exercises with a designated peer
+### Q&A

-3. 5 minutes for students to ask any questions that they might have about the day's class, and for the instructor to preview the next class
+Students are encouraged to post their questions in the designated student forums before coming into class to optimise the time allocated for each session.
+Please keep your questions on the Unit topic that is featured for the week.
+Please refer to the [Course Schedule](../schedule/README.md) for Unit titles.

 ### Pair Programming
 Pair programming is a common software engineering activity that involves 2 engineers working on the same computer, on the same problem together.
 Typically, 1 engineer acts as the "driver", controlling the keyboard and writing the code.
 The other engineer acts as the "navigator", helping to guide the overall strategy and look up documentation (on a separate computer).

 Pair programming is commonly used for the following purposes:

-1. To share knowledge across teams or between juniors and seniors, where the navigator is typically more knowledgeable about that part of the system than the driver.
+- To share knowledge across teams or between juniors and seniors, where the navigator is typically more knowledgeable about that part of the system than the driver.

-2. To ensure an important piece of software gets done correctly.
+- To ensure an important piece of software gets done correctly.
 Sometimes, for difficult software engineering problems with large future repercussions, it is more worth it to spend 2 engineers' time to get it right, than to spend 1 engineer's time and risk getting it wrong.

-During SWE Fundamentals, we will use pair programming to solidify our understanding of concepts by coding and explaining in front of each other.
-The majority of class time will be spent pair programming in designated pairs that will change every live class.
+During Sarah Classic, we will apply pair programming techniqies to solidify our understanding of concepts by coding and explaining in front of each other.

 ## Exercise, Project Strategy